-I live in Minnesota: The Land of 10,000 Things that Tick Me Off, most dealing with ice.
-And yes… I know; it’s my own fault.
-I’m a grown man and can leave whenever I want.
-The problem is, I have some OCD tendencies and if I leave, who’s gonna clear the snow and chip the ice off my walks?
-Do I trust the people who’ll move in after me to do as good a job as I do?
-Hell no. These are my walks!
-That’s my driveway!
-The truth is, I love my state and the challenges it presents.
-I wasn’t kidding about that OCD thing, though.
+Listen, I love my state (Minnesota) and the challenges it presents.
+However, I’m a bit of perfectionist which is challenging in the middle of winter.
 If my sidewalks and driveway aren’t perfect, it drives me nuts.
 It’s especially bad during late winter when everything is melting, dripping, running, and refreezing.
 That’s when things start to get damaged, too.
 The constant thaw/freeze cycles cause undue hydrostatic pressure that can crack and flake concrete, asphalt, and other surfaces.
 Not to mention the danger (and potential hilarity) of slipping and falling on the ice.
 If these worries plague you as well, read on to get rid of icy sidewalks.

 Best Ways to Get Rid of Ice on Sidewalks and Driveways

 Prepare yourself.
 It might sound dumb, but before you start clearing ice, you need to stretch.
 It’s extremely common for people to throw out their backs, lay themselves up, or end up in the E.R. because they thought they could Superman their way through the ice.
 I’ve been guilty of it, myself.
 Turns out, I’m old, and 10 minutes of stretching is way better than three days immobilized on the couch.